leonjalfon1/TFS2017ThemeColorUpdater/README.md

 ### Parameters

-##### CurrentWelcomeColor
-- Current color of the welcome page
-- Default: #106ebe

 ##### CurrentPrimaryColor
-- Current color of the header primary color
+- Current color of the theme primary color
 - Default: #0078d7

 ##### CurrentSecondaryColor
-- Current color of the header secondary color
+- Current color of the theme secondary color
+- Default: #106ebe

+##### CurrentThirdColor
+- Current color of the theme third color
 - Default: #005a9e

-##### NewWelcomeColor
-- New color for the welcome page
-- Default: #D7000C

 ##### NewPrimaryColor
-- New color for the header primary color
+- New color for the theme primary color
-- Default: #D7000C
+- Default: #e60000

 ##### NewSecondaryColor
-- New color for the header secondary color
+- New color for the theme secondary color
+- Default: #cc0000

+##### NewThirdColor
+- New color for the theme third color
-- Default: #AC000A
+- Default: #b30000

 ##### TfsPath
 - Team Foundation Server path (useful for non default TFS installations)